-Optimize your resume with words that will showcase your true value to recruiters.
+Optimize your resume with resume keywords that will showcase your true value to recruiters.

 Here’s the harsh truth: the average recruiter spends less than six seconds scanning a resume before making an initial decision on a candidate.

 If you want to capture employers’ attention, you’ll need a well-written and well-organized document that clearly illustrates your qualifications.
-Not only is it imperative you have the desired experience and skillset, but you also need precise terminology to properly showcase your experience and skills.
+Not only is it imperative you have the desired experience and skillset, but you also need precise resume words to properly showcase your experience and skills.

 Need help deciding which words or phrases should and should not be included on your resume?
 Check out this guide below: